 Plug them into a compatible device – which includes a selection of the best Android smartphones, the Steam Deck, and now the best iPhones (via an adapter) – and you’ll be transported to your own virtual movie theater.
 Your gadget’s screen will be virtually projected in front of you by the glasses, allowing you to enjoy Netflix or Xbox Game Pass as if you were using a 130-inch HD TV.

 Plus, thanks to the surprisingly decent internal speakers hidden in the glasses’ stems you can enjoy whatever you’re watching with immersive audio too.
-That said, we’d strongly recommend you couple the Nreal Air glasses with a good pair of wireless headphones – not only will you get much better audio performance, but the experience will be more private.
+That said, I’d strongly recommend you couple the Xreal Air glasses with a good pair of wireless headphones – not only will you get much better audio performance, but the experience will be more private.

-Considering that the Nreal Air AR specs look like a pretty normal pair of glasses – with a sleek yet comfy and fairly lightweight design – the performance they deliver is pretty impressive.
-That said, even though the glasses boast micro-OLED panels, the image is much more akin to what you’d expect from a projector in terms of contrast and colors (don’t expect Nreal’s specs to be an LG C2 OLED TV you can wear).
+Considering that the Xreal Air AR specs look like a pretty normal pair of glasses – with a sleek yet comfy and fairly lightweight design – the performance they deliver is pretty impressive.
+Even though the glasses boast micro-OLED panels, the image is much more akin to what you’d expect from a projector in terms of contrast and colors (don’t expect Xreal’s specs to be an LG C2 OLED TV you can wear).

-Because of this limited functionality, the price for a pair of the Nreal Air AR glasses can be a tough pill to swallow – they cost $379 / £400.
-While we had a blast trying this gadget out we felt like they didn’t offer the most bang for your buck; those of you looking to improve your home entertainment setup would get more out of a solid 4K TV at this price, and commuters amongst you looking to liven up your travel would be better off with a great pair of headphones.
+Because of this limited functionality, the price for a pair of the Xreal Air AR glasses can be a tough pill to swallow – they cost $379.
+While I had a blast trying this gadget out I feel like they don’t offer the most bang for your buck; those of you looking to improve your home entertainment setup would get more out of a solid 4K TV at this price, and commuters amongst you looking to liven up your travel would be better off with a great pair of headphones.

-The Nreal Air AR glasses are currently available to buy exclusively from Amazon.com (opens in new tab) in the US for $379 or from EE (opens in new tab) in the UK for £400.
+The Xreal Air AR glasses are currently available to buy in the US for $379.
+They were previously available through EE in the UK for £400 (when they were known as Nreal Air), however, this partnership seems to have ended.

 - Price score: 3/5